 Allison Joseph (Crab Orchard Review)

 Allison Joseph lives, writes, and teaches in Carbondale, Illinois, where she is part of the creative writing faculty at Southern Illinois University.
-She serves as editor and poetry editor of Crab Orchard Review, moderator of the Creative Writers Opportunities List, and director of the Young Writers Workshop, a summer writers’ workshop for teen writers.
-Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father's Kites (Steel Toe Books), Trace Particles (Backbone Press), Little Epiphanies (Imaginary Friend Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Poetry), The Purpose of Hands (forthcoming, Glass Lyre Press), Corporal Muse (forthcoming, Yellow Chair Press), Double Identity (forthcoming, Singing Bone Press) and What Once You Loved (forthcoming, Barefoot Muse Press).
-Her next full-length collection, Confessions of a Barefaced Woman, has been accepted for publication by Red Hen Press.
+She serves as editor and poetry editor of Crab Orchard Review, moderator of the Creative Writers Opportunities List, and director of Writers In Common, a writers conference for teens and adults.
+Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father's Kites (Steel Toe Books), Trace Particles (Backbone Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Poetry), The Purpose of Hands (Glass Lyre Press), Corporal Muse (forthcoming, Sibling Rivarly Press), Double Identity (Singing Bone Press) and What Once You Loved (Barefoot Muse Press).
+Her latest full-length collection, Confessions of a Barefaced Woman, was published by Red Hen Press in 2018.
 She is the literary partner and wife of Jon Tribble.

 Speer Morgan (The Missouri Review)